adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.groups.add()` method
 This is a method that can be used in order to add a group to the `groups` section of an instance of `ConfigGen`.

-- PARAMETERS: `groupname` and `users`
+- PARAMETERS: `groupname` and `members`

 - PARAMETER `groupname`: it is a string that contains the name of the new group

-- PARAMETER `users`: it is an array of strings that contains the list of members of the group
+- PARAMETER `members`: it is an array of strings that contains the list of members of the group

 EXAMPLE:
 ```js